 Puget Sound Volleyball Academy was originally founded in 1989 by Jan Kirk (WIAA & PSR Hall of Fame Coach) and her son Kelly Kirk.
 Back then it was known as Puget Sound Volleyball “Club”.
 The club practiced and trained out of Fife School District for the first 22 years of it’s existence.
 In 2010, Jan and Kelly sold PSVBC to Pat Taitano, current Owner and Director of Puget Sound Volleyball.
-PSVBA opened it’s 6-court volleyball training facility in the Competitive Edge Complex just prior to the 2011-12 Season.
+In October 2020, in response to COVID times, PSVBA opened it’s Flagship Training Facility in Fife, bringing the club back to where it was founded.

 PSVBA members include many of the best players in the Puget Sound area.
 Many former PSVBA players have gone on to play in college, including several All-Americans and former members of the US National Team.
 A few have gone on to play professional volleyball overseas or on the AVP beach circuit.